taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 Programmer

-- The Pragmatic Programmer: From Journeyman to Master by Andrew Hunt, David Thomas
+- **The Pragmatic Programmer: From Journeyman to Master** (2nd, 2019) by Andrew Hunt, David Thomas
-- Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman (2009) by Dave H. Hoover and Adewale Oshineye
+- **Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman** (2009) by Dave H. Hoover and Adewale Oshineye
-- The Clean Coder: A Code of Conduct for Professional Programmers by Robert C. Martin
+- **The Clean Coder: A Code of Conduct for Professional Programmers** by Robert C. Martin
-- Joel on Software by Joel Spolsky
+- **Joel on Software** by Joel Spolsky
-- Hackers and Painters: Big Ideas from the Computer Age by Paul Graham
+- **Hackers and Painters: Big Ideas from the Computer Age** by Paul Graham
+- **Soft Skills: The Software Developer's Life Manual** by John Z. Sonmez
+- **The Cathedral and the Bazaar** by Eric S. Raymond
 - 97 Things Every Programmer Should Know: Collective Wisdom from the Experts by Kevlin Henney
-- Soft Skills: The Software Developer's Life Manual by John Z. Sonmez
 - A Brief History of Hackerdom by Raymond.
 Eric S. Raymond
-- The Cathedral and the Bazaar by Eric S. Raymond
-- How To Become A Hacker by Eric S. Raymond
-- Homesteading the Noosphere by Eric S. Raymond
-- The Magic Cauldron by Eric S. Raymond

 Tech Leader

-- The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change by Camille Fournier
+- **The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change** by Camille Fournier
 -  A Elegant Puzzle: System of Engineering Management by Will Larson
 -  Accelerate: Building and Scaling High-Performance Technology Organizations by Nicole Forsgern